Self-segregation: School segregation

 Typically as segregation begins to appear schools end up becoming segregated on ethnic and religious lines.

 Ethnic communalism

-Self-segregation and segregation in general usually lead's to inter-ethnic violence between different ethnic, racial or religious groups.
-Instances of this can be seen worldwide in places which have a degree of ethnic or religious diversity within them, famous examples of this are the Troubles and sectarian conflict in Iraq between Sunnis and Shia's and general religiously motivated riots in South Asia and Africa, especially in India and Nigeria.
+Self-segregation and segregation in general sometimes escalates into inter-ethnic violence between different ethnic, racial or religious groups.
+Instances of this can be seen worldwide in places which have a degree of ethnic or religious diversity within them, famous examples of this are the Troubles and sectarian conflict in Iraq between Sunnis and Shias and general religiously motivated riots in South Asia and Africa, especially in India and Nigeria.

 Self-segregation in countries

 India

 In India, religious self-segregation exists between mainly the Hindu majority in the country and the large Muslim minority.

 Sweden

 According to researcher Emma Neuman at Linnaeus University, segregation sets in at population share around 3-4% of non-European migrants in a district, while European immigration shows no such trend.
 The study comprised the 12 largest municipalities of Sweden for the period 1990–2007.
 High income earners and highly educated move out of non-European migrant districts first where ethnic segregation in turn leads to social segregation.

-A study at Örebro University concluded that while Swedish parents stated positive views towards the values of multiculturalism, in practice they still chose Swedish-majority schools for their offspring so their children won't be an ethnic minority during their formative years and to get a good environment to develop their native Swedish language.
+A study at Örebro University concluded that while Swedish parents stated positive views towards the values of multiculturalism, in practice they still chose Swedish-majority schools for their children, such that they would not become an ethnic minority during their formative years and in order to stay within an environment to develop their native Swedish language.